Two Open Doors to the Attic - A Building Science Nightmare

 - Uninsulated walls (?) - In the photo above, you can see that the inside of the closet has sheathing, but the chances are good that there's no insulation there, as this condo was built in 1970.

-the thermostat so close to a huge thermal bypass, it may have difficulty making the whole condo comfortable, especially if the wall it's on is indeed uninsulated.
+- Thermostat confusion – With the thermostat so close to a huge thermal bypass, it may have difficulty making the whole condo comfortable, especially if the wall it’s on is indeed uninsulated.

 - Open, uninsulated ceiling - The top of the closet should be covered with a rigid sheathing material and insulated.
 A small uninsulated area can make a huge difference in conductive heat flow, as I discussed in my Flat or Lumpy article a while back.

-The photo at right shows the view from the inside looking up.
+The photo above shows the view from the inside looking up.
 If you look carefully, you can see the roof trusses and roof deck up there.
 It looks like there may have been drywall over the top of the closet early on and then it got ripped out to make way for the ductwork that sits on top of the furnace and air conditioner.
-There's still a little bit there.
+There’s still a little bit there.

 As evidence that this could be causing a lot of air leakage, I present to you Exhibit A, the louvered door.
 Notice the dust on the louvers and at the edge.
 The person who owns this condo keeps a very clean house, so it's certainly not from lack of cleaning that this happens.